torkleyy/nitric/README.md

 `nitric` can only exist with lively contributions and every help is very much appreciated!

-Please note that in its current state however, the project might not be very friendly for contributions.
+Please note that in its current state, however, the project might not be very friendly for contributions.
 If you're still interested in helping out, please contact me (@torkleyy) so we can make sure there's no duplicated effort.

 ## License